 Our work is about all of us joining together to make sure we all have access to the most basic need: food.
-Founded in 1974, Second Harvest is one of the largest food banks in the nation.
-We provide food to more than a quarter of a million people in Silicon Valley every month.
+Founded in 1974, Second Harvest of Silicon Valley is one of the largest food banks in the nation.
+We provide food to more than a quarter of a million people in Santa Clara and San Mateo counties every month.
 More than half the people we serve are kids and seniors.

 Lead our community to ensure that anyone who needs a healthy meal can get one.

 A brief history

 The Food Bank, Inc. of Santa Clara County was formed in 1974 by Economic and Social Opportunities, and incorporated as a nonprofit agency in 1979.
 In 1988, the San Mateo County Food Bank merged with The Food Bank, Inc. of Santa Clara County to become Second Harvest Food Bank of Santa Clara and San Mateo Counties.